JinZhaoHong/Connectomics/index.md

 ## Mouse(ZeissNag) Dataset

-Compared to Dayer's dataset, mouse dataset has low resolution but comes in larger volume.
+Compared to Dyer's dataset, mouse dataset has low resolution but comes in larger volume.
 Achieving good results on this dataset means we can have a prediction pipeline that is more scalable because image quality has been a limiting factor.
 We train the Superhuman UNet in two different ways on the mouse dataset.
 First, we train only with the mouse dataset.
-Second, we train with both Dayer's dataset and the mouse dataset.
+Second, we train with both Dyer's dataset and the mouse dataset.
 We plan to use the same evaluation metrics such as f2 score.
 We are still in the process of fine tuning the parameters.

 # Instructions